-- [Mercy Care Secure Web Portal](#) - available for Mercy Care Complete Care, Mercy Care Long Term Care, Mercy Care DD and Mercy Care Advantage. - [Mercy Care RBHA Secure Web Portal](#) - available for Mercy Care RBHA.
+- Mercy Care Availity Web Portal - available for Mercy Care Complete Care, Mercy Care Long Term Care, Mercy Care DD and Mercy Care Advantage. - Mercy Care RBHA Availity Web Portal - available for Mercy Care RBHA.

-The following information can be attained from the Mercy Care Secure Web Portal platform:
+The following information can be attained from the Mercy Care Availity Web Portal platform:

 - Member Eligibility Search - Verify current eligibility on one or more members.
 Please note that eligibility may also be verified through the AHCCCS website. - Panel Roster - View the list of members currently assigned to the provider as the primary care provider (PCP). - Provider List - Search for a specific health plan provider by name, specialty, or location. - Claims Status Search - Search for provider claims by member, provider, claim number, or service dates.
 Only claims associated with the user's account provider ID will be displayed. - Remittance Advice Search - Search for provider claim payment information by member name, member ID, provider name, provider ID, date of service, or date range or specific claim number.
 Only remits associated with the user's account provider ID will be displayed. - Authorization List - Search for provider authorizations by member, provider, authorization data, or submission/service dates.
-Only authorizations associated with the user's account provider ID will be displayed. - HEDIS - Check the status of the member's compliance with any of the HEDIS measures.
+Only authorizations associated with the user's account provider ID will be displayed.

+- HEDIS - Check the status of the member's compliance with any of the HEDIS measures.
 "Yes" means the member has measures that they are not compliant with; "No" means that member has met the requirements.

-Important provider documents are also available for your use once you sign into Mercy Care's Secure Web Portal, including:
+Important provider documents are also available for your use once you sign into Mercy Care's Availability Web Portal, including:

-- Mercy Care Secure Web Portal Instructions - Mercy Care Secure Web Portal Add User Process - Mercy Care Secure Web Portal Provider Web Portal Registration Form - Current and Historic MC Fee Schedules
+- Mercy Care Availability Web Portal Instructions - Mercy Care Availability Web Portal Add User Process - Mercy Care Availability Web Portal Provider Web Portal Registration Form - Current and Historic MC Fee Schedules

-For registration information regarding the Mercy Care Secure Web Portal, please access the Mercy Care Secure Provider Web Portal Registration Form available on the website under the Forms section.
-Once you have your log in you may access Mercy Care Secure Web Portal or Mercy Care RBHA Secure Web Portal by clicking on the link.
+For registration information regarding Mercy Care Availability Web Portal, please access the Mercy Care Availability Provider Web Portal Registration Form available on the website under the [Forms](#) section.
+Once you have your log in you may access [Mercy Care Availability Web Portal](#) by clicking on the link.